mdn/content/files/en-us/web/api/htmloptionscollection/index.md

 ## Instance properties

 - {{domxref("HTMLOptionsCollection.length")}}
-  - : A number reflecting or setting the number of options in the collection.
+  - : Returns or sets the number of options in the collection.
 - {{domxref("HTMLOptionsCollection.selectedIndex")}}
-  - : A number reflecting the index of the first selected {{HTMLElement("option")}} element.
+  - : The index number of the first selected {{HTMLElement("option")}} element.
 The value `-1` indicates no element is selected.

 ## Instance methods